US personal-care market, mapped

 What is the largest spa and salon chain in the US?

-Great Clips is the largest spa and salon chain in the US by storefront count, with 4,151 franchise locations.
+Great Clips is the largest US spa and salon chain by storefront count, with 4,151 franchise locations.
 Regis Corporation, the holding company behind Supercuts, SmartStyle, Cost Cutters, and Holiday Hair, sits second with roughly 2,966 combined locations.
 Regis filed for Chapter 11 bankruptcy protection in August 2024 and has been reducing its US footprint since.

 How concentrated is the salon and spa industry?

 Barely.
-The 10 largest US spa and salon chains combine for roughly 14,641 storefronts out of about 900,000 personal-care establishments, or under 2 percent of the market by location count.
+The 10 largest US spa and salon chains combine for roughly 14,641 storefronts, or under 2 percent of the market by location count.
 Single-chair independents and small two-to-three-chair shops account for the rest.
 Personal care is one of the most fragmented categories in the US economy, on a par with restaurants and well below pest control or HVAC on consolidation.

 Why does Regis Corporation appear as one row instead of four brands?

 Regis Corporation owns Supercuts, SmartStyle, Cost Cutters, and Holiday Hair, and reports through a single parent.
 Ranking each brand separately would inflate the appearance of fragmentation at the top of the table.
 Regis filed for Chapter 11 in August 2024 after roughly two decades of failed turnaround attempts, so the combined 2,966 figure is a high-water mark, not a forecast.
-We surface the sub-brands as bullets under the parent row.
+Sub-brands appear as bullets under the parent row.

 Can I filter by state, metro, or sub-vertical?